Director, Michigan Institute for Computational Discovery & Engineering (MICDE)

 Open access course material

-On December 5 2016, we relaunched a Massively Open Online Class on Finite Element Methods Take a look!
+On December 5 2016, we relaunched a Massively Open Online Class on Finite Element Methods on the Coursera platform.
+Take a look!

 Here are links to two series of recorded lectures that are openly available, and are being updated on a regular basis: